04/21/2020 by Carney Sandoe Staff | Education News and Trends, Thought Leadership

 Interrupting Implicit Bias in the Virtual Hiring Process

-by Lawrence Alexander and Brandon Jacobs, CS&A DEI Practice Group
+by Lawrence Alexander and Brandon Jacobs, CS&A DEIB Practice Group

 Welcome to the new normal, as abnormal as it is.
 The collateral industry responses to COVID-19, given required social distancing and working remotely, have forced most hiring managers to shift to a virtual process.
 Those of us in independent schools can decry this reality, or we can use the time to improve the efficacy of our recruiting and hiring.